Rounding towards zero

 determines the numerical working precision.

-We demonstrate the rounding of real and complex numbers:
+Round the following real and complex numbers:

 Rounding of expressions with symbolic identifiers produces unevaluated function calls: